oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

         	return super.transferFrom(_from, _to, _value);
     	}

-    	// retrieve the list of token holders (each time retrieve partial from the list to avoid out-of-gas error) function getAccountList(uint256 begin, uint256 end) public view onlyOwner returns (address[] memory) {
+    	// retrieve the list of token holders (each time retrieve partial from the list) function getAccountList(uint256 begin, uint256 end) public view onlyOwner returns (address[] memory) {
         	// check input parameters are in the range require( (begin >= 0 && end < accountList.length), 'input parameter is not valide');